opensfcc/sfcc-docs/README.md

 ## Tailwind UI License

 This website is based on the "Syntax" [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
+This site template is a commercial product purchased by SFCC DevOps and is distributed under the [Tailwind UI license](https://tailwindui.com/license).

-**This project meets the following criteria:**
+**This project meets the following distribution criteria:**

 ```text
 Use the Components and Templates to create End Products that are open source and freely available to End Users.